 How do I get a receipt for the taxes I paid this year?

 If paying by mail, please enclose a self-addressed, stamped envelope along with the entire tax notice and your payment.

-If paying in person at Union Community Bank or at the District Office, request the attendant to stamp the top portion of your bill when making a payment.
+If paying in person at the LCTCB RE Tax Office or Fulton Bank, request the attendant to stamp the top portion of your bill when making a payment.

 My taxes are delinquent, what should I do?

-If you owe prior year real estate taxes, contact the Lancaster County Tax Claim Bureau to find out the current amount due and make arrangements for payment – 717-299-8232.
+If you owe prior year real estate taxes, contact the Lancaster County Tax Claim Bureau to find out the current amount due and payment arrangements – 717-299-8232.

 An interim bill is issued when additional assessed value is added to your property.
 New construction or additions to existing buildings trigger a reassessment by Lancaster County Assessment Office.